Global Bakes

 Variations:

-• Chai Spiced Doughnuts – Make doughnuts as instructed above but instead of just cinnamon, mix together ½ tsp cinnamon, ½ tsp ginger, ¼ tsp nutmeg, and ¼ tsp allspice and the zest from one lemon.
+• Chai Spiced Doughnuts - Make doughnuts as instructed above but instead of just cinnamon, mix together ½ teaspoon cinnamon, ½ teaspoon ginger, ¼ teaspoon nutmeg, and ¼ teaspoon allspice and the zest from one lemon.
 Mix into to batter.
 You can boost any of these spices to your personal preference.
 You will not get a lemon flavor with this mixture but the lemon zest will help to brighten the spices.

-• Lemon/Ginger Doughnuts – Make doughnuts as instructed above but leave out the cinnamon and vinegar and instead add the zest of 2 lemons, 1 tsp ground ginger to the dry mixture and 1 tbsp lemon juice to the milk mixture.
+• Lemon/Ginger Doughnuts - Make doughnuts as instructed above but leave out the cinnamon and vinegar and instead add the zest of 2 lemons, 1 teaspoon ground ginger to the dry mixture and 1 tablespoon lemon juice to the milk mixture.

 • Make up your own!
 You can do Chocolate/Mint, Blueberry, Cranberry/White Chocolate, and on and on!!
 Use your imagination!